Keycloak

 For

-client scopes:- Include in Token Scope: On
+identity_providerandtenant_roleclient scopes:- Include in Token Scope: On

 Step 5: Configure Mappers for Client Scopes

-Audience Mappers for api
+Audience Mappers for api, annotation, notification, plugins

-For each of the client scopes api
+For each of the client scopes api, annotation, notification, and plugins:

 -